What is a UML Use Case Diagram

 - To identify internal and external factors – This might sound simple but in large complex projects a system can be identified as an external role in another use case.

-Use Case Diagram objects
+Use Case Diagram Components

-Use case diagrams consist of 4 objects.
+Use case diagrams consist of 4 components.

 - Actor